 Demand quickly outpaced the amount of electricity the hydroelectric dams could produce, and TVA saw the need for a new kind of generation: coal.
 TVA acquired from the War Department and purchased utility-owned coal-fired plants before it completed construction of its first coal-fired plant—Watts Bar Steam Plant in 1942.
 At its height in 1985, TVA’s coal fleet would include 12 plants.

 Changing technology, increased environmental regulations and economics have shifted the importance of coal in TVA’s overall power generation portfolio.
-To date, five coal-fired plants have been closed, and more will close in the coming years as TVA’s generation emphasis continues to shift toward cleaner sources of power.
+More coal-fired plants will close in the coming years as TVA’s generation emphasis continues to shift toward cleaner sources of power.

 TVA's coal plants, though, have earned a part in history because of their many contributions to the Tennessee Valley.
-Here's a look at five shuttered powerhouses.
+Here's a look at our shuttered powerhouses.

 Muscle Shoals, Ala.